MattSurabian/proxpn-bash-client/README.md

 $ proxpn

 Welcome to the ProXPN OpenVPN Bash Client!
-This script must be run as root in order to successfully apply network route configurati on.
+This script must be run as root in order to successfully apply network route configuration.
 Elevated permissions not detected, falling back to dry-run mode...

 What protocol would you like to connect with?